Home > Excel

 debug your INDEX formulas.

-INDEX can use either of two sets of arguments:
+The INDEX function can use either of two sets of arguments:

 =INDEX(array, row_num, column_num)